-The multi award winning arts festival, which features gigs, comedy and performances in unusual spaces around Ventnor, will return for an 11th edition from 28th July - 2nd August.
+The multi-award-winning arts festival, which features gigs, comedy and performances in pop up venues throughout Ventnor, will return for an extended 10 day edition from 23rd July - 1st August 2021.

 In recent years it has become an important testing ground for artists premiering new material, running in the lead up to Edinburgh Festival Fringe.